spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/configuring-deployment-pipelines/deployment-in-states.md

 ![Run_install_requests](./images/Run_install/request_during_install/install_request.gif)

-### Deploy_Spryker_services
+## Deploy_Spryker_services

-Finally, we are going to deploy our services with the updated codebase.
-(Zed V2, Glue V2).
+In this step, V2 of the services are deployed.
+In our example, Zed V2 and Glue V2.

 For the sake of simplicity, let's assume that Redis and search are done updating.
-(We leave the asterisks on the schema, as a reminder that it might not be the case, it depends on the size of the migration)
+The asterisks on the schema serve as a reminder that it may not be the case.
+It depends on the size of the migration.

 ![Deploy_Spryker_services](./images/Deploy_Spryker_services/Deploy_Spryker_services.jpg)

+The services are deployed as follows:
+1. AWS spawns the services of V2.
-This process takes some time.
-AWS first spawn our v2 services, and when they are up and running, they take V1 down.
+2. When the services of V2 are up and running, AWS takes the services of V1 down.

-We do not control this process, so there is potentially a timeframe here where the application will run V1 and V2 or services in a random combination. (pessimistic approach)
+Since this process is uncontrollable, there is potentially a timeframe in which the application may run services of V1 and V2 in random combinations.
+When a service of V1 communicates with a service of V2 or the other way around, it may result into an error.

 ![Deploy_Spryker_services_requests](./images/Deploy_Spryker_services/deploy_services.gif)

-### Run_post-deploy_hook
+## Run_post-deploy_hook
-This step is the final step that has an impact on the pipeline.
-It runs the script associated with the constant `SPRYKER_HOOK_AFTER_DEPLOY`.
-By default, it is not associated with any script.
-We mention it here, because we need to keep in mind that any script run during the pipeline will have an impact on the total running time of the deployment.

-That's all.
+In this step, the scripts you defined for this step in the `SPRYKER_HOOK_AFTER_DEPLOY` are run.
+By default, there are no scripts for this step.
+If you define any scripts for this step, they will just increase the duration of the deployment.

+## Conclusion

+Pipelines do not eliminate all the issues related to CI/CD.
+Since there is lots of space for potential issues, we recommend dividing your updates into smaller chunks.
+Smaller updates take less time to be deployed, which reduces the timeframe during which issues can occur.

+Another powerful technique we recommend is feature flags.
+They let you enable updates *after* they were deployed.
+This entirely eliminates the potential risks related to deployment.